daniellockard/gnu-mode/README.md

 # Caveats

 This works best, if in your .zshrc, you set your $PATH pretty early like the below.
-This is because the gnubin path will be coming on the existing $PATH.
+This is because the gnubin path will be at the front of the already set $PATH.
 ```bash
 export PATH=/Users/danny/bin:/usr/local/bin:/Users/danny/src/go/bin:$PATH:/usr/local/sbin:$HOME/.tfenv/bin:/usr/local/opt/ruby/bin:~/.iterm2/:/usr/local/opt/openssl/bin
 ```

+We also call `zsh` with `-d` as this avoids `/etc/zprofile` and further messing with the $PATH further.